 What will happen if gasket hardness is more than flange?
 When you tighten the flange, the gasket will damage the serration and will no longer hold the leak.

 Winding and Outer Ring Materials Types

 In a spiral wound gasket, Winding Strips are manufactured from

 - Stainless steel material grades such as Type 304,316,347

-Cammprofile and metal jacketed gaskets are manufactured from the same materials that used to manufacture spiral Wound Gasket.
+Cammprofile and metal jacketed gaskets are manufactured from the same materials used to manufacture Spiral Wound Gasket.

 Gasket dimensions are covered in the following standards.

 - BS 3381 – Metallic Spiral Wound Gaskets

 - ASME B 16.20 -Metallic Gaskets for pipe flanges

 - ASME B 16.21-Non-metallic Gaskets for pipe flanges.